 - If you receive a score of "No Pass", you may retake the exam.** Any retakes of the Proficiency Exam will require you to pay the examination fee again.
 However, you need to have received the results of your previous test before scheduling another testing session.

 - Please be aware that, because we are a testing facility, we do not have accommodations for children.

 - For students with special needs, please contact John Segoria of Disabled Student Services at (760) 750-4905.

 Here is a list of starting times being offered.
 Exams will take approximately 1.5 hours.
 For example: if you sign up for a 10:30am exam, the exam will run from 10:30am to 12:00pm.

-**ATTENTION: For those looking to take the exam in American Sign Language, please click here or scroll down to the next box for our ASL exam schedule.
+**ATTENTION: For those looking to take the exam in American Sign Language, please view the ASL Language Proficiency Exam Schedule or scroll down to the next box for our ASL exam schedule.